ranyeh24/business-website-template/README.md

 ## License

-Inazuma is an open-source and available under the [MIT License](https://raw.githubusercontent.com/ranyeh24/inazuma/main/LICENSE).
+Inazuma is open-source and available under the [MIT License](https://raw.githubusercontent.com/ranyeh24/inazuma/main/LICENSE).
 You can use it with your personal or commercial projects without any attribution or backlink.